bifold-pathomics/PathoROB/README.md

 pip install -r requirements.txt
 ```

+> [!Note]
-> Note: To ensure that the conda environment does not contain any user-specific site packages (e.g., from ~/.local/lib), run `export PYTHONNOUSERSITE=1` after activating your environment.
+> To ensure that the conda environment does not contain any user-specific site packages (e.g., from ~/.local/lib), run `export PYTHONNOUSERSITE=1` after activating your environment.

 ## 2) Feature Extraction